axypx06/BankManagement-GO/README.md

 - Postman for testing API requests

 Features
-- Create Customer Account: Add a new customer to the system.
+- Create Customer Account: Admin can Add a new customer to the system.
-- Retrieve Customer Information: Get details of all customers or a specific customer by ID.
+- Retrieve Customer Information: Admin can Get details of all customers or a specific customer by ID.
-- Update Customer Details: Modify the name of a customer.
+- Update Customer Details: Admin can Modify the name of a customer.
-- Deposit Money: Increase the account balance.
+- Deposit Money: customer add money to the account balance.
-- Withdraw Money: Decrease the account balance, with checks for negative balance and sufficient funds.
+- Withdraw Money: customer withdraws the money from account balance, with checks for negative balance and sufficient funds.

 API Endpoints
 - GET /greet